During the COVID-19 pandemic, UCare is here to help you understand what you need to do to stay safe and get the care you need.

 If your doctor gave you instructions to follow after your visit or hospital stay, be sure to follow them.
 If you continue to have symptoms, set up a telehealth or office visit with your doctor.

 Stay in a separate room or isolate as much as you can.
 Use a separate bathroom if possible.
+Talk to your doctor about how long you will need to isolate yourself.

 When you cannot isolate from the people you live with, wear a mask.
 Make sure everyone you live with wears a mask as well.